-Prior to joining RMI’s Africa Energy program, Wayne provided consultancy services to both the on-grid and off-grid sector in Nigeria.
-He founded WEC, an independent consultancy practice which focuses its advisory services in improving energy reliability and energy access in Nigeria.
-As an advisor in the energy market, Wayne has supported the deployment of decentralized electricity systems to augment grid supply through setting up a minigrid desk for a distribution company, providing access to finance to minigrid developers, and acting as the transaction advisor for the development of interconnected minigrids both in peri-urban and commercial areas in Nigeria.
+Prior to joining RMI’s Africa Energy Program, Wayne provided consultancy services to the on-grid and off-grid sectors in Nigeria.
+He founded WEC, an independent consultancy practice focusing its advisory services on improving energy reliability and energy access in Nigeria.
+As an advisor in the energy market, Wayne supported the deployment of decentralized electricity resources (DER) to augment grid supply by setting up a DER desk for a distribution company, providing access to finance to mini-grid developers, and acting as the transaction advisor for developing interconnected mini-grids in peri-urban and commercial areas, including the deployment of the first 1MW utility-enabled DER in Nigeria.

-Due to his expertise in the sustainability market in Nigeria, Wayne provided his consultancy services to the World Bank by leading a deep-dive study of the off-grid renewable energy sector in Nigeria to increase the drive of investment in commercial clusters.
-His past advisory work also includes setting up an energy management unit within a distribution company to support energy dispatch process for grid augmentation solutions and reduction of aggregated technical, commercial, and collection losses.
-Wayne was also a power market advisor for a DFID funded infrastructure program in Nigeria focusing on-grid solutions.
+Due to his expertise in Nigeria’s sustainability market, Wayne provided his consultancy services to the World Bank by leading a deep-dive study on the off-grid renewable energy sector in Nigeria to increase investment in commercial clusters.
+His past advisory work also includes setting up an energy management unit within a distribution company to support the energy dispatch process for grid augmentation solutions and reduction of aggregated technical, commercial, and collection losses.
+Wayne was also an advisor for AFDB, lead transaction advisor for NESP GIZ Nigeria, and power market advisor for DFID-funded infrastructure advisory program in Nigeria.

 MSc, International Management, Henley Business School, UK